T3.3: Handles Nulls

 SELECT ID FROM MyApp.Patient WHERE MiddleName = ''

 $CHAR(0) (abbreviated $C(0)) is a single character with ASCII code 0.
-InterSystems IRIS uses this special value as the ObjectScript representation of SQL NULL.
-When a property is set to $C(0), it projects as NULL in SQL:
+It is a distinct, non-NULL value of length 1.
+InterSystems IRIS uses $CHAR(0) as the ObjectScript representation of the SQL zero-length string ''.
+When a property is set to $C(0), it projects as '' (empty string, non-NULL) in SQL — never as NULL:

-// Setting a property to SQL NULL via ObjectScript
+// Storing a SQL zero-length string via ObjectScript

 SET obj.MiddleName = $CHAR(0)